enzet/Emmio/README.md

 emmio
 ```

-You can specify a data directory with `--data` option and username with
+You can specify a data directory with the `--data` option and a username with
-`--user` option.
-If not specified, the data directory is assumed to be
+the `--user` option.
+If not specified, the data directory defaults to
-`~/.emmio` and username is assumed to be the current system username.
+`~/.emmio` and the username defaults to your current system username.

 ## Lexicon